 Negro Year Book; an Annual Encyclopedia of the Negro, 1912-.
 Tuskegee, Ala.; Tuskegee Institute, 1912-.

-Teacher.
+Designer; art teacher.
 Born– Bessemer, Ala.
-Parents– Sterling Price Sr., and ____ Ansley.
+Parents– Sterling Price Sr., and Viola Henson Ansley.
 Grew up in Mount Pleasant and Nashville, Tenn.
 Married– Norman Worrell.
 Children– Four.
 Education– George Peabody College, B.S.
 Taught art in Atlanta; Barstow School, Kansas City, Mo.
 Costume designer, Children’s Theater, Nashville, Tenn.

 Authors of Books for Young People; book jackets.

 American Costume, 1840-1920.
 Harrisburg, Pa.; Stackpole Books, 1979.

 Americana in Miniature.
 New York; Van Nostrand-Reinhold, 1973.

 Be a Puppeteer; the Lively Puppet Book.
 New York; McGraw-Hill, 1969.

 Children’s Costume in America, 1907-10.
 New York; Scribner, 1980.